John M. Walker Jr.: Early career

 Walker served in the Marine Corps Reserves from 1963 until 1968.
 From 1966 until 1968, he was State Counsel to the Republic of Botswana, sponsored by an Africa-Asia Public Service Fellowship, where he drafted a codification of tribal law and was the country's principal prosecutor in the regular (non-tribal) criminal courts.

 Walker was in private practice in New York City from 1969 to 1970.
 From 1970 to 1975 he served as an Assistant United States Attorney in the Criminal Division in the United States Attorney's Office for the Southern District of New York, where he prosecuted drugs and business fraud cases.
 In 1975 he returned to private law practice with the New York firm of Carter, Ledyard & Milburn, where he was a partner in commercial litigation.

 In 1981 Walker became Assistant Secretary of the Treasury, responsible for policy in law enforcement, regulatory, and trade matters, and with oversight of the Customs Service, Secret Service, Federal Law Enforcement Training Center, Bureau of Alcohol, Tobacco and Firearms, and the Office of Foreign Assets Control.
 As Assistant Secretary, he helped establish the Iran–United States Claims Tribunal and served as a U.S. representative to Interpol.
 He led the development of Treasury's drug interdiction and financial enforcement programs.
 He also oversaw the Treasury's review of Secret Service operations following the attempt to assassinate President Ronald Reagan.
 Among the shortcomings of the Secret Service that the review identified and remedied were inadequate reserve personnel and the use of unencrypted radio communications.
 For his Treasury service, Walker received the Alexander Hamilton Award, Treasury's highest award.
 His work caught the attention of New York Senator Alphonse D'Amato who supported him for the position of district judge.

 Federal judicial service

 District court service

 Walker was nominated by President Ronald Reagan on June 25, 1985, to a seat on the United States District Court for the Southern District of New York vacated by Judge Morris E. Lasker.
 He was confirmed by the United States Senate on July 19, 1985, and received commission on July 22, 1985.
-His service terminated on December 19, 1989, due to elevation to the Second Circuit.
+His service terminated on December 19, 1989, due to elevation to the court of appeals.
 He was succeeded by Judge Sonia Sotomayor.
 As a district judge, Walker presided over a variety of civil and criminal proceedings, including notably the 1989 tax fraud trial of billionaire hotel magnate Leona Helmsley, whom he sentenced to four years in jail.